spirospi/Learning-Expiriments/README.md

+# Learning Experiments

-This is my Learning-expiriment space.Where i do expiriments in different projects and explore what i like.
+This is my learning experiment space, where I experiment with different projects, learn new concepts, and explore what I like.